Shared Ownership (part-buy, part-rent)

 In London, you will need to apply for Shared Ownership from Metropolitan by completing the online application at www.homematch.org.uk, outside of London you apply for HomeBuy Shared Ownership from Metropolitan through your local Help to Buy Agent, you can find out who your local Help to Buy Agent is by visiting www.helptobuy.org.uk.

-Pre-Owned (also known as Resale) homes offer you the opportunity to buy a previously owned Shared Ownership home on a part-buy, part-rent basis.
-Because these are usually older homes, pre-owned homes offer the chance to buy from a wide selection of property types and locations in established communities.
+Resales homes offer you the opportunity to buy a previously owned Shared Ownership home on a part-buy, part-rent basis.
+Because these are usually older homes, resales can offer the chance to buy from a wide selection of property types from different eras and locations in established communities.

 Help to Buy - equity loan

 Help to Buy enables you to buy a new home directly from a housing developer.
-You are required to buy a minimum of 80% of the property value and receive an equity loan for the remaining amount.
+You are required to buy a minimum of 80% (or 60% in London) of the property value and receive an equity loan for the remaining amount.
 There is nothing to pay on the loan for the first five years.
 From year six you will need to pay a monthly fee of 1.75% per annum that will increase each April by RPI plus 1%.
 However, if you pay back the loan within five years: there will be no fee to pay.
-Metropolitan offer Help to Buy at Upton Square.

 Help to Buy is not exclusive just to first-time buyers (those who have outgrown their current home and are otherwise eligible can apply provided they have sold/ vacated their current home upon completion) and has a maximum property price cap of £600,000, it also has no maximum income cap.